-Exclusive: Chatroom evidence questions BoE role in FX probe - Sources
+Exclusive: Chatroom evidence questions BoE role in FX probe - sources

 More than 20 traders at some of the world's biggest banks have so far been placed on leave, suspended or fired.
 Carney and other senior financial figures have said the FX investigation could be bigger than the Libor rate-rigging scandal, which has triggered criminal prosecutions and $6 billion in settlements.

-Carney said he was first alerted to allegations BoE staff may have somehow been involved or aware of market rigging on October 16, which prompted an internal investigation within 48 hours.
+Carney said he was first alerted to allegations Bank staff may have somehow been involved or aware of market rigging on October 16, which prompted an internal investigation within 48 hours.

 "We have no information that suggests that anyone at the Bank of England condoned manipulation, or facilitated, participated in market manipulation," Carney said.